Traveling to Beijing, China

 What a long yet mostly nice first day to China!
 On my last trip to the Philippines, the RTD A-line failed which put me into a bind and ended up costing me a lot of parking money at the airport, so this time, I left even earlier and figured I’d use a pass at the United Club.
 I was out of the house by 4:45am!
 It was smooth sailing with a fantastic sunrise with only one small glitch.
 The United Club doesn’t open until 6:30am…boo!

-There was no in-seat entertainment and the personal entertainment that is made available to those who bring an ipad or computer wasn’t working.
+United did not offer in-seat entertainment on the plane.
+In addition, the personal entertainment for ipads or computers didn’t work.
 It was time to turn to the old school drop down screens.
 The snafu encouraged me to eat, read a little, and attempt to sleep which was the best decision anyway.
 At least my knees weren’t hitting the seat in front of me like the last flight.

 Upon arrival I followed the green line for foreigners with nothing to declare to go through immigration.
 I got in the “trainee” line, so it was a little slow, but not as slow as the line for those waiting on a free 72 hour visa.
-Seeing as how I was only going to be in Beijing 2.5 days in route to Mongolia, I could have gone this route, but I figured I’d be back in China over the next ten years, so I splurged for the ten year visa.
+With only 2.5 days in Beijing in route to Mongolia, I could have waited for a free visa.
+Instead, I figured I’d be back in China over the next ten years, so I splurged for the ten year visa.

 Eventually, I made it through the line, changed some money, and picked up my bag on the carousel before finding my driver who I scheduled in advance.
 He didn’t speak a lick of English.
 He just nodded as we raced to his car.
 The $60 ride to the Grand Hyatt Beijing located in the heart of the city was around 18 miles and took over an hour.
 After nearly 24 hours of traveling, having a scheduled driver was worth the convenience!

 My room at the Grand Hyatt, which I will be sharing with my friend Page tomorrow, was extremely spacious and nice.
-The hotel was conveniently located near some of the main sites.
+The hotel was conveniently located near some of the main sites along W Chang’ An Ave.
 Given I only had one day at the Great Wall and one day of sight seeing scheduled, I felt like I should make the most of the few hours of daylight available.
 Plus, I thought a walk might energize me.

 I left the main entrance and turned right and within minutes a gentleman shouted, “Hello!”